 Knight of Wands Tarot Card Meaning & Interpretations

 Tarot's Knights, like the Knight of Wands, are related to The Chariot They can be thought of as the Captains of their element, in this case Fire, led by their leader The Charioteer who is warlord of all the elements.
+As The Chariot is card number 7 of the Major Arcana we can assign any Knight a numerological attribute of 7 by proxy.
+The numerological traits of the number 7 are rest, inaction, planning, analysing and waiting.
+A Knight, just like The Chariot, cannot represent attack and should only be defensive.
 They wear simple, practical, armour without ceremonial, or rank defining, decoration.
 Helmets, not crowns.
 Their display is purely one of defending their element.

 The Marseilles decks usually depict both the horse and rider heading left/east (the past) but both man and steed are looking backwards west/right (the future).
 This may indicate a reluctance to engage with something that can be seen approaching from the future.
 The Rider-Waite-Smith (RWS) Deck changed this feature so both man and horse are facing in the direction they are travelling.
 In addition to this change the horse is rearing up with it's master pulling so tightly on it's reins that it's head is pulled as far back as it will go.
 The detail is worth noting as it indicates a need to control power and direction.
 The Knight wants to remain stationary, or is reluctant to head in that direction, but what is under him is bursting with energy and raring to go.
 Heading backwards, towards the past, may be taken as the wrong direction.
 The element of fire can represent the physical energy that one would apply to work and projects but it is also about passion, energy and drive which, if uncontrolled, can be damaging and dangerous.
 The Marseilles Knight maybe symbolising a reluctance to take on a job or apply ones efforts to something.
 The RWS Knight may also symbolise keeping control of a project and not allowing other forces to take it in the wrong direction.